What is MQTT for IoT Devices?

 MQTT being lightweight and reliable is a huge plus.
 Before MQTT was discovered approximately 80% of the data was being left at remote locations but that has significantly reduced since MQTT started being used for communication in IoT.
 Now it has made it possible to collect, transmit and analyze more of the data that is collected.

-Bottom line, MQTT protocol for IoT Devices has some specific benefits and has performed better than other protocols in use for IoT communication.
-With features like reliability and low-power consumption it is the most widely used IoT protocol.
+Bottom line, the MQTT protocol for IoT Devices has some specific benefits and has performed better than other protocols in use for IoT communication.
+With features like reliability and low-power consumption, it is the most widely used IoT protocol.

 Like MQTT serves different IoT needs, similarly, our highly experienced and skilled group of engineers at PsiBorg Technologies can help you provide complete IoT solutions.
 To know more, kindly get in touch with us and we’ll be more than happy to help you.